Best Weather Conditions for Painting Your Home Exterior

 Wait for Low Wind Speeds

-High wind speeds can really hinder an exterior painting job.
+High wind speeds can interfere with an exterior painting job.
 At the very least, the wind is an annoyance.
 Drop cloths and covers may flap around or fly away completely, and using a paint sprayer might prove useless and messy.
 Too much wind can be dangerous, in fact, rocking ladders side to side and flinging debris around.
 Wind also affects the paint itself, causing it to dry more quickly than it should.
-Plus, all that dirt and debris might make their way onto the paint as it’s drying.
+Plus, dirt and debris might make their way onto the paint as it’s drying.
 And lastly, if nothing else, high winds usually indicate a coming storm or significant change in temperature.
 Either way, that’s a bad omen for exterior painting.

 Relative Humidity Considerations

-Sometimes we get so wrapped up in the temperature that we ignore other climate concerns, such as humidity.
+Sometimes, we get so wrapped up in the temperature that we ignore other climate concerns, such as humidity.
 Relative humidity is essentially a measurement of water vapor present in the air.
 When this percentage is high, it indicates a lot of moisture, which also affects how paint dries outside.
 It makes sense that moist air would cause paint to dry more slowly.
 When this happens, you might end up with drip marks or streaking.
 Experts recommend that exterior painting occur when the relative humidity rests between 40% and 70%.

 Rain, Rain, Go Away

 This goes without saying, but rain can downright ruin an exterior paint job.
 Whether you’re painting some siding or applying deck stain, this falling water can undo the work you’ve already put in.
 At the very least, even a light mist can affect the appearance and dry time of your paint.
-While some rain clouds come about unexpectedly, forecasts are pretty good at predicting rain these days.
+While some rain clouds might come about unexpectedly, forecasts are pretty good at predicting rain these days.
 If you’re preparing to paint your home’s exterior, make sure you pick a day that looks as clear as possible.

-Fortunately, compared to other regions of the U.S., Raleigh, NC has pretty moderate weather conditions year-round.
-Still, things change on a day-to-day basis, so it’s important to look at the forecast thoroughly before deciding to paint outdoors.
-If you want more advice on ideal painting conditions, or need a reliable team to get the job done, Anderson Painting contractors can help.
+If you want more advice on ideal painting conditions or need a reliable team to get the job done, Anderson Painting can help.
 To learn more about us and all our services, call Anderson Painting today at 919-610-1855 or email us at info@andersonpaintingnc.com!